 Mature T cell lymphomas are aggressive, treatment resistant malignancies that are associated with poor prognosis.
 Clinical application of immunotherapeutic approaches has been limited by a lack of target antigens that discriminate malignant from healthy/polyclonal T cells.
 T-cell lymphoma is a rare and heterogeneous form of NHL, representing approximately 10 to 20% of NHL cases and 3 to 4% of all hematological malignancies.
 Most T-cell lymphomas are peripheral T-cell lymphomas, (PTCL), the initial indication for which we are developing AUTO4.
-We estimate that PTCL affects approximately 2,900 patients in the United States each year.
 PTCL generally involves high-grade tumors and occurs at a similar age as aggressive B cell lymphomas, with a relatively high proportion of patients becoming rapidly unwell.
 For the majority the PTCL subtypes, the five-year survival rate may range from 18% to 24%.
 The three most common subtypes of PTCL are peripheral T-cell lymphoma not otherwise specified, or PTCL-NOS, anaplastic large-cell lymphoma, or ALCL, and angioimmunoblastic T-cell lymphoma, or AITL, together accounting for approximately 70% of all PTCLs in the United States.

 The first-line treatment for PTCL consists of the combination chemotherapy (e.g CHOP, consisting of cyclophosphamide, vincristine, doxorubicin and prednisolone).
-However, CHOP chemotherapy, complete response rates are low and disease relapse is common.
+However, with CHOP chemotherapy, complete response rates are low and disease relapse is common.
 In many treatment centers, CHOP chemotherapy may be consolidated with autologous or allogenic stem cell transplantation in selected patients.